ever-been/everDoc/src/book/markdown/configuration.md

 :	Number of hours EverBEEN service logs stay persistent.

 `been.objectrepository.janitor.load-sample-longevity`=*168*
 :	Number of hours EverBEEN node load monitor samples stay persistent.
+If set to `0`, load sample cleanup will be disabled.

 `been.objectrepository.janitor.cleanup-interval`=*10*
 :	Period in minutes of janitor cleanup checks.